timotejroiko/astrobot-docs/README.md

 * `click on the (<-) emoji` - goes back to the "Charting Commands" section
 * `click on the (2) emoji` - enters the "Openchart" section
 * `click on the (<-) emoji` - goes back to the "Charting Commands" section
-* `click on the (<-) emoji` - goes back to main menu
+* `click on the (<-) emoji again` - goes back to main menu

 And so on... (easier to see it on discord than to explain it here)

-The interactive menu should alway work regardless of how old it gets so you can safely open a permanent help menu in a read-only channel and send your users there so they dont need to use it again and again in other channels.
+The interactive menu should always work regardless of how old it gets so you can safely open a permanent help menu in a read-only channel and send your users there so they dont need to use it again and again in other channels.

-Multiple people can use the same help menu at the same time, but if you click on the reactions too fast some clicks will be ignored to prevent overload, so avoid fighting with each other over which page to display.
+Multiple people can use the same help menu at the same time, but if you click on the reactions too fast some clicks will be ignored to prevent overload.

 ## Charting Commands